-This Technical Advisor's Report considers appeal reference number AP24/2019, made against the Ministerial decision to refuse to grant Aquaculture and Foreshore Licenses for several sites (T12/397A, T12/397B & T12/397C).
-The three sites are located in Loughros Mór Bay in Co.
-Donegal and each site was proposed for the cultivation of Pacific Oysters using bags and trestles.
-Due to their similar nature and proximate geographical locations, the following sections will provide a general overview of Loughros Mór Bay and the relevant factors to be considered as part of an assessment of each appeal.
+This Technical Advisor's Report considers appeal reference number AP25/2019, made against Ministerial decisions to refuse to grant Aquaculture and Foreshore Licenses for the following site: T12/405A.
+The subject site is located in Loughros Mór Bay in Co.
+Donegal and the site was proposed for the cultivation of Pacific Oysters using bags and trestles.
+The following sections will provide a general overview of Loughros Mór Bay and the relevant factors to be considered as part of an assessment of the appeal.